 - a ureteroscopy, which involves using a scope to remove stones in the kidneys and ureter

 - a vasectomy to prevent pregnancy, which involves cutting and tying the vas deferens, or the tube sperm travel through to produce semen

-When to see a urologist
+When should you see a urologist?

 Your primary care doctor can treat you for mild urinary problems, such as a UTI.
 Your primary care doctor may refer you to a urologist if your symptoms don’t improve or if you have a condition that needs treatments they can’t provide.

 You may need to see both a urologist and another specialist for certain conditions.
 For example, a man who has prostate cancer can see a cancer specialist called “an oncologist” and a urologist.